alicemunsal/dohex/DoHex.md

 ### Web Applications

 Nowadays we are developing web interfaces mostly as a Single Page Applications(SPA) using React, Vue, Svelte,...
 This is a different application connected to the our backend services or maybe we are using GraphQL as a backend.
 Either way we have a separate application running in the browser.
-We can use
+We can use the same architecture in javascript and we can connect

 ### Project Structure
 There is no such thing as complex project in this perspective.
 S